-Exported from METEOR (AIHW's Metadata Online Registry)

 © Australian Institute of Health and Welfare 2024

-This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY4.0 (CC BY4.0) licence.
+This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.

-You may distribute, remix and build on this website's material but must attribute the AIHW as the copyright holder, in line with our attribution policy.
+You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.

 Enquiries relating to copyright should be addressed to info@aihw.gov.au.

 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.

 Female-number of antenatal care visits, total N[N]

 Identifying and definitional attributes

-Metadata item type: Data Element Short name: Antenatal care visits Synonymous names: Number of antenatal care visits METEOR identifier: 669982 Registration status: Health!, Superseded 12/12/2018 Definition: The total number of antenatal care visits attended by a pregnant female.
-Context: The number of antenatal care visits is an indicator of access and use of health care during pregnancy.
-The antenatal period presents opportunities for reaching pregnant women with interventions that may be vital to their health and wellbeing and that of their infants.
-Receiving antenatal care at least four times, as recommended by World Health Organization (WHO), increases the likelihood of receiving effective maternal health interventions during antenatal visits (WHO 2015).
-Data Element Concept: Female-number of antenatal care visits Value Domain: Total number N[N]
+Metadata item type: Data Element

+Short name: Antenatal care visits

+Synonymous names: Number of antenatal care visits

+METEOR identifier: 695227

+Registration status: Health!, Superseded 20/11/2019

+Definition: The total number of antenatal care visits attended by a pregnant female.

+Context: Perinatal

+Data Element Concept: Female-number of antenatal care visits

+Value Domain: Total number N[N]

 Value domain attributes

 Representational attributes

 Representation class: Total

 Data type: Number

 Format: N[N]

 Maximum character length: 2

 Value Meaning

 Supplementary values: 99 Not stated/inadequately described

 Data element attributes

 Collection and usage attributes

+Guide for use: Antenatal care visits are attributed to the pregnant female.

+In rural and remote locations where a clinician or midwife is not employed, registered Aboriginal health workers and registered nurses may perform this role within the scope of their training and skill licence.

+Include all pregnancy-related visits with medical officers where the medical officer has entered documentation related to that visit on the antenatal record of pregnancy and/or birth.

+An antenatal care visit does not include: